 When we got to her flat the next night, the first thing she wanted me to see was her work.

 “Well, this is my little sweatshop,” she said, switching on a blare of work lights as I emerged from the top of the pull-down attic stairs.
-With a stoic crew of dress dummies and mannequins crowding around long, wide work tables piled with shining fabric, it did have the look of a busy workshop in still-life.
-Only Melanie animated this world of silk.
+With a stoic crew of dress dummies and mannequins crowded around long, wide work tables piled with shining fabric, it did have the look of a busy workshop in still-life.
+Melanie alone animated this world.

 She must have been used to people being dumb-struck when first seeing her attic.
 My mouth formed a continuous “Wow” as she intoned in a tour-guide voice the name of each strange-looking sewing machine and pointed out the finished products that adorned the mannequins: bras and panties, camisoles and tap pants—from the lightest pinks to the deepest purples and black.
-I could not have imagined that silk could look so many different ways, yet still conform to the female shape.
+I could not have imagined that silk could look so many different ways.

 “In the last couple of years I’ve gotten ahead enough to invest in top-of-the-line equipment and material.
 Now I can pretty much make anything I can design—and fast enough to make it worth the effort.”
 She stood before me, awaiting my reaction.

-The musky odor of the silk, or of Melanie, the intimacy of our sudden closeness, the new, searching look on her face, the suggestion of the silken shapes, the effect of my own loneliness, all combined to leave me breathlessly excited.
+The musky scent of the silk, or of Melanie, the intimacy of the narrow spaces between the tables in the dormer attic, the new, searching look on her face, the suggestion of the silken shapes, the effect of my own loneliness—all combined to excite me in a way I could not hide.
+I wondered at feeling the need to do so.

 “Melanie, Melanie, this is so…cool,” was all I could croak.

-It may have been the look on my face, something in my voice, or she may have noticed my erection, but she abruptly ended the tour.
+It may have been the look on my face, something in my voice, or she may have noticed the erection pressing the crotch of my jeans, but she abruptly ended the tour.
 I never went into her attic again.

-Every evening when the talking stopped we sat on her couch listening to KJAZ, getting closer in the quiet of the music.
+Every evening when the Dylan and the talking stopped, we sat on her couch listening to KJAZ, getting closer in the quiet of the music.

 We went from listening to snuggling within a few nights, but we never moved on to kissing.
 I saw in her face a reflection of the anxiety I was feeling.
 Who would take the lead?
-Would our intensity match, or would one of us be embarrassed, disappointed and guilty, the other distant, stingy and guilty?
-Without words we avoided the problem by going directly to giving each other massages.
-We used back rubs and foot massages to dance around the edges of sex.
+Would our intensity match, or would one of us be embarrassed, disappointed and guilty, while the other felt distant, stingy, and guilty?
+We avoided the problem without words by going directly to giving each other massages.
+Using back rubs and foot massages, we danced around the edges of sex.
 We became intimate without a commitment beyond the massage itself, keeping an emotional distance.
-We were both aroused, but neither of us wanted it to be obvious—I because I was cultivating her trust, and she because she was taking care of herself by testing me.
+Both of us were aroused, but neither wanted it to be obvious—I because I was cultivating her trust, and she because she was taking care of herself by testing me.

-We avoided conversation while we touched, using only our hands, moving wider and deeper, releasing the will of the muscles, the tension of fear.
-But each night around midnight, as we made plans for the next evening and said our reserved good-byes, our faces were nearer, our pauses longer.
+We did not speak while we touched, using only our hands and the movements of our bodies, moving wider and deeper, releasing the will of the muscles, the tension of fear.
+Each night around midnight, as we made plans for the next evening and said our reserved good-byes, our faces were nearer, our pauses longer.

-As Melanie became more trusting, we shed more of our clothes.
+As Melanie became more trusting, we shed more of our clothes for our massage sessions.
 Within a week we were down to our underwear.
 I stripped to my boxers at Melanie’s first indication, but it was a slower process for her—the slipping down of a cotton shoulder here, the drawing up of a hem there, some unbuttoning and unzipping now and then—every step taken with silent request and approval.
 Beneath Melanie’s simple dresses were the camisoles and tap pants I had seen in the attic.
-But no mannequin wore them now, and the liquid silk, black one night red the next, tickling my eyes and the backs my hands, while my palms and finger tips absorbed her warmth, more than once conspired to give away the excitement I was trying to conceal.
+But no mannequin wore them now, and the liquid silk, black one night, red the next, tickled my eyes and the backs my hands, my palms and finger tips absorbing her warmth, and more than once conspired to give away the excitement I concealed.

-This way of thinking about women had never troubled me before—I was just trying to get laid, after all.
+This way of thinking about women had never troubled me before—I was just trying to get laid, after all—playing the game in what I thought was an ethical way.
 But there was something about the way I felt when I was with Melanie that made me want things to be different this time.
-So I didn’t press the issue as I always had in the past.
+So, I didn’t press the issue as I always had in the past.
 I’d been pressing the issue since I was fifteen years old.
 I never thought of doing things any differently.
 That’s just the way men are, right?
-But, now, I thought somehow maybe things could be different.
+Advise and hope for consent.
+But, now, I thought somehow things could be different.
 Maybe Melanie and I would work out in a way I had always thought could never be.

 The last evening of our ease and comfort together was the Sunday night before I was to attend a staff retreat in Monterey.
 She massaged me first, as I lay stretched out on a quilt on the floor of her parlor.
 A blissful half hour later she was warm from the exertion as I began on her.
 A bloom of sweat dampened the wisps of hair on the nape of her neck and moistened my hands as I worked her back beneath her camisole.
 She relaxed nearly to the point of sleep.